 - Read more about the story of Alferd Packer.

 Weekend activities include family-friendly, historical, back-country survival, and athletic events.
-See the full 2017 Schedule of Events for Packer Days.

 In memory of Packers' victims, the

 will present a course of backcountry survival tasks that participating teams must successfully complete along the route.
 More Information coming soon on the Survival 5k.